Millie and Liam are back on track but the magic is ruined on Love Island – review

 To add further salt in the wound, it looked like Liam and Millie were back on track.
 With a rare outside-the-villa outing in the mix, The Island Vibes club proved the perfect backdrop for their becoming exclusive.
 Though Millie and Liam may be happy, there is something hard to swallow about their reunion.
 It is clear that their chemistry is off the charts, the sexual energy between them so powerful and intensive that every second of airtime feels too intimate, too sensual.
 Yet the problem is that the magic is ruined.
 We know that Liam is a cad.
 We know that Millie deserves better.
 We all know that, and I think maybe, so does she.

 But all was not as it seemed.
-More aptly named The Island Bad Vibes Club, the party turned sour when Laura Whitmore to made her third appearance, taking a cue from season five’s Lucie (IYKYO) in the hairdressing stakes.
+More aptly named The Island Bad Vibes Club, the evening turned sour when Laura Whitmore to made her third appearance, taking a cue from season five’s Lucie (IYKYO) in the hairdressing stakes.
 Of course, a fake club that looks more like a children’s party imitation of Wayne’s Lineker’s Ocean Beach Bar is never going to bring good news, with the bottom six islanders up for a speedy elimination.
 With staple favourites Kaz, Tyler and Jake suddenly finding themselves in the firing line, it looks like there’s the potential for things to start going very, very wrong.

 I only hope that Love Island eventually has the decency to air which boy and girl is being booted off on the same episode a dumping is first mentioned.
 Producers, hear my cry.
 My nerves simply can’t take it.